esamattis/react-zorm/README.md

     -   🧳 Bring your own UI!
 -   🛑 No internal form state.
 The form state in the form
     -   If you need to access the form values before validation use refs
-    -   ...or just create controlled inputs.
+    -   ...or just create controlled inputs if need to value during render.
 Even if this library does not provide them it doesn't mean you cannot use them!
+Use debounce/throttle if perf is an issue

 If you enjoy this lib a Twitter shout-out